 Suddenly, the unmistakable, off-tune singing and whistling of their Care of Magical Creatures teacher invaded their eardrums.

 “Hagrid!”
 Melody cried torturedly, leaping up from the bed.
 Immediately she dove for her clothes and haphazardly tried to put them on.

 “Bloody hell,” Draco muttered, grabbing for his things.

 “La la la,” Hagrid’s drunken voice, came upon his front door.
 Melody and Draco froze.
 In one fell swoop, Draco grabbed her arm and dove for the shadows near the back of the cramped little hut, barely big enough for them both.
 But he only hoped Hagrid wouldn’t notice.

 “La la-la-la,” he continued, off-key, not really singing a particular song.
 “Helooo ol’ boy,” he greeted Fang.
 Fang obediently stood up from his comfortable place in front of the fire and took his pats from his master.

-“I can’t believe we just did that,” Meliza heaved, clutching the stitch in her side.
+“I can’t believe we did that,” Melody heaved, clutching the stitch in her side.

 But before Draco could reply, the doors to the Great Hall opened and students began spilling out.
 Dinner was over.

-Meliza smiled her little smile and kissed him quickly on the lips.
+Melody smiled and kissed him quickly on the lips.
 “See you,” she said softly, touching his face before tearing away to beat her house back to their dorms.

 Draco smiled and adjusted his own Slytherin cloak, breezily catching the eye of Crabbe and Goyle, who looked as though they were lost without him.